bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  8
 ```

-In general, the CSS for a web page should be loaded at
+<p>In general, the CSS for a web page should be loaded at
 the <b>beginning</b> of the document within the head, while the JavaScript
 for a web page should be loaded at the <b>end</b>, just before the
 closing body tag.
 The reason for these unique placements is because CSS